 5. Next, use a tong to flip the chicken thighs and continue to sear.
 Do not let any of the juice go to waste as you can use it for cooking the onions soon.

-6. While the chicken thighs are searing, peel and dice the potatoes, then place them into the prepared Dutch oven.
+6. While the chicken thighs are searing, peel and dice the potatoes on a cutting board, then place them into the prepared Dutch Oven.
 Then, place the seared chicken thighs onto the peeled and diced potatoes.

-8. Dice 1 onion and mince 5 garlic cloves and sauté them in the still-warm cast iron skillet.
+8. Dice 1 onion and mince 5 garlic cloves on a cutting board and sauté them in the still-warm cast iron skillet.

 9. When the onion and garlic are sauteed, add them to the top of the Dutch Oven Chicken.